Reimagine a historical primary school into a museum for horses

-We’d like to take this opportunity to introduce the 1st prize winners of our Melbourne Tattoo Academy competition: Agathe Sautet, Clara Berthaud and Matthieu Friedli from Switzerland!
+We’d like to take this opportunity to introduce the 1st prize and Student Award winners of our Melbourne Tattoo Academy competition - Agathe Sautet, Clara Berthaud and Matthieu Friedli from Switzerland!

 Last year, we decided to experiment in the practical world of architecture through an internship and to work on real projects, but also to live in a city that could propose a certain context and history.
 We decided to move to Berlin, where we met.
 Each of us worked in different offices and we used our various approaches and backgrounds to improve our reflexions.